gravity182/homeserver/Installation.md

 ./bin/install.sh
 ```

-The script will install the [cert-manager](https://artifacthub.io/packages/helm/cert-manager/cert-manager/) chart to the `cert-manager` namespace using the values from `certmanager-values.yaml`, the [Authentik](https://artifacthub.io/packages/helm/goauthentik/authentik) chart to the `authentik` namespace using the values from `authentik-values.yaml`, and finally this Helm chart to the `homeserver` namespace using the values from `values.yaml`.
+The script will install the [cert-manager](https://artifacthub.io/packages/helm/cert-manager/cert-manager/), the [Authentik](https://artifacthub.io/packages/helm/goauthentik/authentik) chart, and finally this Helm chart.
 Give it a couple of minutes to spin up and self-initialize.
-If you want to customize cert-manager or Authentik before installation, please adjust the values in `certmanager-values.yaml` or `authentik-values.yaml` to your liking.
+If you want to customize cert-manager or Authentik before installation, please adjust `certmanager-values.yaml` or `authentik-values.yaml` respectively.
 This requires you to be familiar with these charts.
 Otherwise don't touch anything but required params.

 After installation, please carry out all the steps from the [#cert-manager](#cert-manager) and [#Authentik](#authentik) sections below.

 Having verified that cert-manager and Authentik are functioning properly, you can proceed to enabling individual services.
 All services are optional.
-All services but [homepage](https://github.com/gethomepage/homepage) are disabled by default.

 Service sections in `values.yaml` should be self-explanatory.
 The required parameters are marked with a `# REQUIRED` commment, the rest can be left default or changed to your liking.
-Make sure that directories used by a service do actually exist on the host and are owned by the user and group you specified in `host.uid`/`host.gid`.
+Make sure that directories used by a service do actually exist on the host and are owned by the same user and group you specified in `host.uid`/`host.gid`.

 This document covers all the services used in this chart and provides some useful notes.
-Return to this document if you're having issues.
-Open an issue in this GitHub repo if the issue is not covered here.
+Return to this document if you're having troubles.
+Open an issue in this GitHub repo if your problem is not covered here.
+Please ensure that it's an indeed the chart's issue and always read the service's docs first.

 If you're a newbie, it's especially worth to give this document a read from start to finish.
 It has pretty detailed instructions for services like [Plex](#plex), [Radarr](#radarr), [Jellyseerr](#jellyseerr), and [qBittorrent](#qbittorrent).

 Have fun!